-Measure Description Financial Guideline (maximum) 2020/21 2021/22 2022/23 2023/24

-Indebtedness Total non- 50% 28.4% 16.1% 27.0% 38.4%

-current

-liabilities as

-a % of own

-revenue

-Debt Interest 5.0% 0.3% 0.3% 0.3% 0.6%

-Servicing costs as a

-% of total

-revenue

-Debt Principal 10.0% 6.6% 6.5% 0.4% 1.0%

-Commitment and

-Interest as

-a % of rates
+Measure Description Financial Guideline (maximum) 2020/21 2021/22 2022/23 2023/24 Indebtedness Total non- current liabilities as a % of own revenue 50% 28.4% 16.1% 27.0% 38.5% Debt Servicing Interest costs as a % of total revenue 5.0% 0.3% 0.3% 0.3% 0.6% Debt Commitment Principal and Interest as a % of rates 10.0% 6.6% 6.5% 0.4% 1.0%

 - Indebtedness total non-current liabilities divided by own revenue is to be a maximum of 50 per cent notwithstanding that prudential guideline allows a maximum of 80 per cent for total debt to rates.
 Council's ratio is aligned with both prudent guidelines and the Borrowing Policy and is projected to be 39 per cent at the completion of the 2023/24 financial year. - Debt Servicing interest repayments as a percentage of total revenue.
 This measure reflects the proportion of total revenue that is used to service debt (interest on outstanding debt) and which cannot be used directly for service delivery.
 Ideally the ratio should remain below 5.0 per cent.
 Council's ratio is projected to be 0.6 per cent for the 2023/24 financial year that is well within prudent guidelines. - Debt Commitment principal and interest repayments divided by total rates.
 This ratio measures the amount of rate dollars being spent to repay debt and interest as an overall percentage of rate revenue.
-It is preferable that this ratio remain below 10 percent.
-Council's ratio is within the prudential guideline and projected to be 1.0 percent for the 2023/24 financial year.
+It is preferable that this ratio remain below 10 per cent.
+Council's ratio is within the prudential guideline and projected to be 1.0 per cent for the 2023/24 financial year.
 The increase from the 2022/23 year is mainly due to additional loans and increased interest rates throughout the year highlighted in the Long-term Infrastructure Plan.